miha-stopar/crypto-notes/proofs3.md

 G2^(y+alpha) = B' * H2(c-beta)
 ```

+Also, hash needs to be checked (whether the second value in transcript is computed out of A' and B').

 # Pseudonym systems [2]

 Lysyanskaya et al. presented in 1999 a pseudonym system [2] which allow users to interact with multiple organizations anonymously, using pseudonyms.
 There were similar systems (for example Chaum [3]) proposed before, but they did not protect the system against dishonest users who collectively use their pseudonyms and credentials (they share the identity).
 Also, previous systems relied heavily on a trusted center.